 In my last post I said I finished two quilt tops this weekend, which means I have another one to show you.
 It’s the product of twelve pairs of hands from the Quilts for Cancer bee, each making and sending me one block for the quilt.

 Our bee is called “Quilts for Cancer,” but we’ve been realizing throughout the months that these quilts are really for anyone in need of some comfort in their illness.
-Mine will be for a client of the law firm I work for (I’m a paralegal).
-She is a quadriplegic and her incredible sons take care of all her daily needs.
+Mine will be for a client of the law firm I work for.
 I wish I could tell you more about her because her story would amaze and inspire you.
-We protect our clients’ confidentiality, though (not to mention it’s not my place to tell others’ personal stories), so I’ll just let you take my word for it when I say this family is extraordinarily special.
-I hope that this quilt will not only provide them with a little happiness, but also show them how much they’ve inspired everyone at our firm with their courage and love.
+I hope this quilt will not only provide her and her wonderful family with a little happiness, but also show them how much they’ve inspired everyone at our firm with their courage and love.

 As for the quilt design, I posted about Elizabeth Hartman’s Octagonal Orb block in a previous post if you’re wondering where you can find this fantastic block pattern to make yourself.
 I decided not to sash the blocks because they’re already large and I didn’t want the quilt to be so big.
 Instead I trimmed all the blocks a little to bring them to the same size and just assembled them side-by-side, which I think turned out looking pretty cool.
 This pattern would be great with a more contrasting background fabric to really make the orbs come forward and the diamonds at each intersection pop.